dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/parameters/showTotal.md

-If has the value `true` the total will be showed.
+If has the value `true`, the total order amount will be showed.